RykerWilder/notes/linux-commands.md

 ## File navigation and management

 #### pwd (Print Working Directory)
-displays the path of the current directory.
+Displays the path of the current directory.

 ---

 #### ls (list)
-lists the files and directories in the current location.
+Lists the files and directories in the current location.

-Show details (permissions, owner, size):
+show details (permissions, owner, size):
 ```bash
 ls -l
 ```

-Also show hidden files (starting with .):
+also show hidden files (starting with .):
 ```bash
 ls -a
 ```